SimpleGeek/arachnid-cli/README.md

-# Connexio CLI
+# Arachnid CLI

-This is the developer cli for the connexio IOT project.
+This is the developer cli for the Arachnid IOT project.